larkphd/bigfive-web-fork/web/posts/agreeableness.md

 Agreeableness is a beautiful trait, but like all strengths, it needs balance.
 Being kind doesn’t mean being a pushover, and being firm doesn’t mean being unkind.

-So, here’s the big question to reflect on: Are you using your Agreeableness to uplift yourself as much as you uplift others?
+<violet>So, here’s the big question to reflect on: Are you using your Agreeableness to uplift yourself as much as you uplift others?</violet>

 Now go forth and be kind—but wisely!